 Not true chocolate, although it may contain cocoa liquor.
 Confectionery coating contains vegetable fat rather than cocoa butter, which makes it much more stable, but it does not have the same rich, complex flavor as high-quality chocolate.
 Confectionery coating is great to use when you're making candies with kids.
 It also comes in a rainbow of colors and flavors besides chocolate.

-Most candy molds are made of plastic and are fairly inexpensive, so you can stock up on a variety of shapes and sizes for different occasions.
-More things you might need:
+Candy molds: Most candy molds are made of plastic and are fairly inexpensive, so you can stock up on a variety of shapes and sizes for different occasions.

-- Small palette knife or offset metal spatula for smoothing and scraping off excess chocolate once you pour it into the mold.
+Small palette knife or offset metal spatula: You'll use this for smoothing and scraping off excess chocolate once you pour it into the mold.

 Filling the Molds